MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/custom-detections-manage.md

 To view all existing custom detection rules, navigate to **Settings** > **Custom detections**.
 The page lists all the rules with the following run information:

-- **Last run** — when a rule was last run to check for query matches and generate alerts
+- **Last run**—when a rule was last run to check for query matches and generate alerts
-- **Last run status** — whether a rule ran successfully
+- **Last run status**—whether a rule ran successfully
-- **Next run** — the next scheduled run
+- **Next run**—the next scheduled run
-- **Status** — whether a rule has been turned on or off
+- **Status**—whether a rule has been turned on or off

 ## View rule details, modify rule, and run rule

 To view comprehensive information about a custom detection rule, select the name of rule from the list of rules in **Settings** > **Custom detections**.
-This opens a page about the custom detection rule with the following information:
+A page about the selected rule displays the the following information:

 - General information about the rule, including the details of the alert, run status, and scope
 - List of triggered alerts